Nuclear expert in exile, Aleksandr Nikitin, doubts Russia has the technical means to build subsea nuclear powered LNG carriers.

 Gazprom director Alexei Miller and Kurchatov Institute chief Kovalchuk had a working meeting on October 11 where the implementation of nuclear power project for Russia’s Arctic shelf was discussed, the energy-online Neftegaz reported.

 Gazprom is in deep financial crisis after sales more than halved following Russia’s all-out war on Ukraine.
-The energy giant lost sales to Europe and faced its first annual net loss in 2023 after decades of making big money.
+The energy giant lost pipeline gas sales to Europe and faced its first annual net loss in 2023 after decades of making big money.

 Gazprom is now ranked as Russia's most unprofitable company.